MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 > [!NOTE]
 > The domain of the Status Page link will vary depending on the cloud.

-This domain will be the same as the Kudu management site for App Service.
+This domain is the same as the Kudu management site for App Service.
 The status page shows the installation state of the Profiler and Snapshot Collector agents.
-If there was an unexpected error, it will be displayed and show how to fix it.
+If there was an unexpected error, it is displayed and shows how to fix it.

 You can use the Kudu management site for App Service to get the base url of this Status Page: